 4.1 Main findings

-This study aimed to test whether participants with an urban and non-urban areas of residence would show differences in symptoms of psychosis, depression, and anxiety as well as mental health risk factors.
+This study aimed to test whether participants who live in urban and non-urban areas would show differences in symptoms of psychosis, depression, and anxiety, as well as mental health risk factors.
 In general, this study found that the two groups were significantly different in several measures of symptoms and mental health risk factors.
-Participants living in the urban areas showed a significantly higher level of positive symptoms and depression.
+Participants living in urban areas showed a significantly higher level of positive symptoms and depression.
 They also showed a significantly higher level of loneliness, bullying victim experience at home, negative-self schema, and negative-others schema.
-Participants were also different regarding demographic characteristics and mental-health history.
-Participants living in non-urban areas were significantly older, had a higher level of income, education, as well as socio-economic status.
+Participants also differed in terms of demographic characteristics and mental health history.
+Participants living in non-urban areas were significantly older and had a higher income, education, and socioeconomic status.
 Also, participants living in non-urban areas had a lower number of cases of lifetime mental diagnosis.
-However, rates of lifetime diagnosis of schizophrenia were similar among participants living in urban and non-urban areas.
+However, the rates of lifetime diagnosis of schizophrenia were similar among participants living in urban and non-urban areas.

-Consistent with the previous studies (Coid et al., 2017; Lundberg et al., 2009; Van Os et al. 2001), we found that prevalence of psychotic experiences were higher among city-dwellers, specifically positive symptoms during the past four weeks.
-Evidence about elevated psychotic experiences in urban community was useful because symptoms of psychosis were hypothesized to be part of schizophrenia continuum (Johns & Van Os, 2001) and might serve as an indicator of ‘psychosis proneness’ in the general population (Van Os et al., 2001).
-Consistent with previous studies (Lundberg et al., 2009; Lu, 2010), we also found that participant living in a city also experienced higher symptoms of depression.
+Consistent with previous studies (Coid et al., 2017; Lundberg et al., 2009; Van Os et al. 2001), we found that prevalence of PEs was higher among city dwellers, specifically, they had positive symptoms during the past four weeks.
+Evidence of elevated PEs in urban community was useful because symptoms of psychosis were hypothesized to be part of the schizophrenia continuum (Johns & Van Os, 2001) and might serve as an indicator of ‘psychosis proneness’ in the general population (Van Os et al., 2001).
+Consistent with previous studies (Lundberg et al., 2009; Lu, 2010), we also found that participants living in the city also experienced higher symptoms of depression.
 However, we found no significant difference in the number of lifetime diagnosis of schizophrenia and other psychotic disorders between participants living in urban and non-urban areas.
-This finding runs in contrast to previous studies that found that urbanicity was associated with higher lifetime diagnosis of psychosis (Kelly et al., 2010; Pedersen & Mortensen, 2001; Sundquist et al., 2004; Van Os et al., 2001; Vega, Kolody, Agutlar-Gaxtola, Alderete, Catalano & Caraveo-Anduaga, 1998),
+This finding is contrary to previous studies that found that urbanicity was associated with a higher lifetime diagnosis of psychosis (Kelly et al., 2010; Pedersen & Mortensen, 2001; Sundquist et al., 2004; Van Os et al., 2001; Vega, Kolody, Agutlar-Gaxtola, Alderete, Catalano & Caraveo-Anduaga, 1998),

-In regards to the mental health risk-factors, people living in an urban areas reported higher levels of loneliness, bullying victim experience at home, and negative schema.
-To our knowledge, no study has examined direct association between urbanicity and risk factors for mental disorders which are related to social adversity experiences (e.g., bullying victim experiences, child abuse), loneliness, and negative schema.
-However, the differences between the urban and non-urban areas regarding risk factors is understandable.
-Social adversities experiences, loneliness, and negative schema may be related to characteristics of urban social environment, such as high social isolation, low collective efficacy, high social segregation, higher number of accident, violence, and crime rates (Gruebner et al., 2017).
-Urban areas are also associated with a concentrated low socio-economic status (Gruebner et al., 2017) which was also observed in our sample.
+With regard to mental health risk factors, people living in urban areas reported higher levels of loneliness, bullying victim experience at home, and negative schema.
+To our knowledge, no study has examined the direct association between urbanicity and risk factors for mental disorders related to social adversity experiences (e.g., bullying victim experiences, child abuse), loneliness, and negative schema.
+However, the differences between the urban and non-urban areas in terms of risk factors are understandable.
+Social adversities experiences, loneliness, and negative schema may be related to characteristics of the urban social environment, such as high social isolation, low collective efficacy, high social segregation, high number of accidents, violence, and high crime rates (Gruebner et al., 2017).
+Urban areas are also associated with a concentrated low socioeconomic status (Gruebner et al., 2017), which was also observed in our sample.

 4.2 Strengths and limitations

-To our knowledge, this study is among the first that explores the association between urbanicity and mental-health condition with an Indonesian sample.
-Not only it includes the lifetime diagnosis of mental health problems, this study also includes measures of the symptoms as well as common-risk factors.
-The inclusion of symptoms and risk-factors provide an opportunity to further explore possible explanations for different rates of mental disorders between urban and non-urban residents.
-Based on our findings, the higher rates of diagnosis and symptoms of mental disorders in an urban sample may be explained by the higher number of common risk factors for mental disorders associated with living an urban area.
+To our knowledge, this study is among the first that explores the association between urbanicity and mental health condition with an Indonesian sample.
+This study includes not only the lifetime diagnosis of mental health problems but also measures of symptoms and common risk factors.
+The inclusion of symptoms and risk factors provides an opportunity to further explore possible explanations for different rates of mental disorders between urban and non-urban residents.
+On the basis of our findings, the higher rates of diagnosis and symptoms of mental disorders in an urban sample may be explained by the higher number of common risk factors for mental disorders associated with living in an urban area.